-An automated process: Reading through your credit history takes a significant amount of time, and lenders would have to spend considerable resources doing that for every applicant if they didn’t have credit scores.
-Plus, whoever is looking at your application might miss important details on credit reports or make judgment errors.
-Credit scores automate the process of evaluating creditworthiness by having a computer model analyze the information in your credit report and generate a credit score.
+FICO and VantageScores' scoring models enable them to generate individual credit scores using an automated process.
+Reading through your credit history takes a significant amount of time, and lenders would need to spend considerable resources doing that for every applicant if they didn’t have access to credit scores.
+Plus, whoever was looking at your application might miss important details in your credit reports or make errors in judgment.
+Credit scores are a simpler way for potential lenders to determine creditworthiness.

-Different scores for different purposes: Adding to the variety, different types of credit scores exist for different lending purposes.
-For example, there are specialized FICO scores for buying a vehicle and getting a credit card.
-Lenders might even design their own scores that they use internally.
+In addition, different types of credit scores exist for different lending purposes.
+For example, there are specialized FICO scores for buying a vehicle, getting a credit card, and obtaining a mortgage.

 Factors That Influence Your Credit Scores

-Always make your loan payments on time.
-Your payment history is the most important factor in your credit score.
+Always strive to make your loan payments on time, because your payment history is the most important factor in your credit score under both major models.

-Credit utilization ratio, total debt, and available credit: The less you owe, the less risky you are as a borrower.
+Credit utilization ratio, amount of debt owed, and available credit: The less you owe, the less risky you are as a borrower.
 Your credit utilization ratio measures how much of your available credit you’re using.
-Credit scoring models penalize you if you’re using a high proportion of the credit available to you (maxing out your cards, for example).
-For best results, keep credit card balances between 10% and 20% of your credit limits—the lower, the better.
+Credit scoring models penalize you if you’re using a high proportion of the credit available to you—for example, maxing out your cards and so owing lots of money to the cards' issuers.

-Length of credit history and age: With a long track record of successful borrowing and repaying, lenders are likely to believe you’ll continue that behavior.
-It can take time to build credit, but if you keep up with payments, your scores should improve over time.
+Length of credit history and age: If you have a long track record of successful borrowing and repaying, lenders are likely to believe you’ll continue that behavior.
 The length of your credit history is based on a number of factors, including the ages of your oldest and newest accounts and the average age of all your accounts.

 Credit mix: Scoring models consider what types of loans you’re using or have used in the past, including credit cards, auto loans, home loans, and more.
 Lenders like to see that you can handle a mix of different types of loans.